silverapp/silver/docs/_index.md

 ## How to contribute

-Development of gitfs happens on GitHub.
+Development of silver happens on GitHub at http://github.com/silverapp/silver.

+Issues are tracked at http://github.com/silverapp/silver/issues.

 You are highly encouraged to contribute with code, tests, documentation, or just to share your experience.

 [Get involved](https://github.com/presslabs/silver/)